shaliniiii1/book-recommender/README.md

 Features

-1. Semantic search using OpenAI embeddings and FAISS
+1. Semantic search using Gemini embeddings and FAISS
 2. Text data exploration and cleaning using Python
 3. Genre classification using zero-shot learning
 4. Sentiment analysis with fine-tuned LLMs